BuiHaiNinh/pizzawebsiteEWA/README.md

 Install the `docker` tools as explained here: https://docs.docker.com/engine/install/

-For Linux you need to install `docker-compose` seperatly: https://docs.docker.com/compose/install/
+For Linux install `docker-compose` separately: https://docs.docker.com/compose/install/

 ## Initial Setup

-In the root folder `EWA_Docker` where the `docker-compose.yml` file is located, create a file called `env.txt` in order to assign a root password for your database as environment variable (copy the content from the file `env_example.txt` for the syntax).
+In the root folder `EWA_Docker`, where the `docker-compose.yml` file is located, create a file called `env.txt` in order to assign a root password for your database as environment variable (copy the content from the file `env_example.txt` for the syntax).

 ## Start of the Containers
 Open a console window and start your local EWA-docker with `docker-compose up -d`.
 This will take a while when you start it the first time since docker loads and assembles all images (next time it will be much faster!).